Microsoft Windows Licensing

 Home Use

-While Cornell's Campus Agreement does not provide Windows for personal use, instructors and students at Cornell may be able to obtain Windows Education Edition for free or at a very low cost through third-party software retailers.
+As an alternate solutions, instructors and students at Cornell may be able to obtain Windows Education Edition for free or at a very low cost through third-party software retailers.
 While CIT does not have a formal relationship with them, one such third-party retailer is On The Hub by Kivuto.
 To purchase software from On The Hub (link goes to a non-Cornell site), you will need to register your Cornell email address with them, and you may be required to provide proof of affiliation.

 Please note that any software you acquire through a third party-retailer is an agreement between you and them, and that Cornell University cannot provide any sales or order support.